Underclass Hero (song): Music video

-Sum 41's video for “Underclass Hero” was premiered May 29, 2007, on their official website.
-It shows the band playing behind a large group of teenagers, fireworks, a marching-band and bonfire, supposedly a pre-high school pep rally for a football game with a mascot, which represented the anarchy symbol.
+Sum 41's video for "Underclass Hero" was premiered May 29, 2007, on their official website.
+It shows the band playing behind a large group of teenagers, fireworks, a marching band and bonfire, supposedly a pre-high school pep rally for a football game with a mascot, which represents the anarchy symbol.
 The video was launched worldwide on May 31, 2007, on Total Request Live on MTV.
 The video was co-directed by Marc Klasfeld and Sum 41's drummer, Steve Jocz.
 This is Sum 41's first video without their former guitarist Dave Baksh, who had left the band the previous year, but returned in 2015.

 The music video garnered Sum 41 a nomination at the 2008 MTV Video Music Awards Japan in the category for Best Group Video.